- Normal precautions

 Testing requirements ahead of entry to Myanmar are subject to change.
 Confirmation should be sought from the Myanmar Embassy in London well in advance of your departure.

 Arrivals in Myanmar must enter government-arranged quarantine.
 You will be allotted your quarantine facility on arrival.
-You may have no choice but will be placed in the same government quarantine facility or hotel as all the other people on your flight.
+You may have no choice and may be placed in the same government quarantine facility or hotel as all the other people on your flight.
 You will be provided with food, for which you will be charged.

 - Complete 7 days home quarantine prior to the date of travel.
 This must be verified by an employer’s or doctor’s declaration, or a self-declaration.
-During these 7 days, you may only leave your place of quarantine to take a COVID test.
+During these 7 days you may only leave your place of quarantine to take a COVID-19 test

-- Provide evidence of a negative COVID test result.
+- Provide evidence of a negative COVID-19 test result

-- Undertake a COVID test after 7 days (through the National Health Laboratory, at a cost is MMK 200,000).
+- Undertake a COVID-19 test after 7 days (through the National Health Laboratory, at a cost is MMK 200,000).
 If you test negative, you must complete a further 7 days of home quarantine, and will then be able to leave quarantine.
-If you test positive, you will be transferred to a designated government hospital for COVID patients.
-You will be required to remain for 28 days in hospital, after which you can leave if you have tested negative for COVID for two consecutive weeks prior.
+If you test positive, you will be transferred to a designated government hospital for COVID-19 patients.
+You will need to remain for 28 days in hospital, after which you can leave if you have tested negative for COVID-19 for two consecutive weeks prior.

-The Government of Myanmar can extend quarantine periods for a number of reasons, even for those who have been granted permission to undergo a shorter quarantine period.
-This includes if any person on a flight tests positive for COVID-19.
+These rules are subject to change at short notice, and the government of Myanmar can extend quarantine periods for a number of reasons, even for those who have been granted permission to undergo a shorter quarantine period.
+This includes if any person on a flight you might have used tests positive for COVID-19, or in response to the situation in a country you might have recently visited.

-If hospitalised with coronavirus, patients are obliged to use a government facility even if they have private insurance.
+If hospitalised with COVID-19, patients are obliged to use a government facility even if they have private insurance.
 Patients in government hospitals are generally expected to make their own arrangements for bringing in food and other essential supplies.
-Lone travellers will not be allowed out of isolation to purchase food or make phone calls.
+Those travelling alone will not be allowed out of isolation to buy food or make phone calls.

 These arrangements are subject to change and at short notice.
-Confirmation should be sought from your local Myanmar Embassy well in advance of your departure.
+Confirmation should be sought from the relevant Myanmar Embassy or Consulate well in advance of your departure.

-As the Covid-19 outbreak remains an evolving situation with many new developments, we recommend that all travellers or residents of Myanmar follow the Embassy of Ireland social media channels as we can post updates there more frequently than on this page.
+As the COVID-19 outbreak remains an evolving situation with many new developments, we recommend that all visitors or residents of Myanmar follow the Embassy of Ireland social media channels as we can post updates there more frequently than on this page.

 Options continue to become more limited for travel from Myanmar to Ireland, and these options are expected to become further restricted due to the grounding of numerous flights.
 You are strongly urged to contact your airline or travel agent urgently.